 How Strong Is an Autumn Delight?

 Yamazaki 12 is bottled at 86 proof, so it's a full-flavored whisky that will stand up to apple cider.
-For being just a little stronger than the average whiskey, when mixed into this recipe, the resulting drink is surprisingly light.
-You can expect it to fall in the 13 percent ABV (26 proof) range, making it a perfectly casual sipper that's about as strong as a glass of wine.
+Even though it's a little stronger than the average whiskey, when mixed into this recipe, the resulting drink is surprisingly light.
+You can expect it to fall in the 13 percent ABV (26 proof) range, making it a casual sipper that's about as strong as a glass of wine.